 The colour purple shows our support for the epilepsy community, and the wave symbol in the heart has become the adopted symbol by the TSC community, to represent the daily struggles and triumphs of people with TSC.
 The slogan “taking one wave at a time” has become the mantra for so many.

-Understanding this drives our advocacy and driving principle that every disability is unique.
+Understanding this drives our advocacy and guiding principle, that every person is unique, just as every persons abilities are unique.

 All staff at Access Ability Services are qualified and have obtained a minimum Cert III in relevant health fields.